 Careers guidance is your passport to the future.
 We have highly experienced, specialist advisors who, together with your progress tutor, help you make the right choice for your future.

-At college there will be opportunities to take part in events such as the Higher Education Fair, the Apprenticeship Fair, educational and employer visits and a whole range of opportunities organized through our extensive work experience programme.
+At college there will be opportunities to take part in events such as the Higher Education Fair, educational and employer visits.
 Whatever your ultimate destination we can help you get there.

 As well as the help you receive from your subject teachers and progress tutors, we also offer additional support when you need it to help you complete your studies successfully.
 If you have a specific learning difficulty or disability our experienced team is able to support with, for example, dyslexia, dyspraxia, physical disability, visual impairment, hearing impairment or English as a second language.
 The support we offer is designed to provide all individuals with what they need to succeed on their chosen course.
 This may include one-to-one support, British Sign Language communicators, personal care, equipment and resources, assessment and exam arrangements.